-In 2018, the Company adopted the Company's Amended and Restated 2009 Equity Incentive Plan (the "Equity Incentive Plan").
+On April 25, 2022, the Company adopted the Company's Second Amended and Restated 2009 Equity Incentive Plan (the "Equity Incentive Plan").
 The types of awards that may be granted under the Equity Incentive Plan include stock options, restricted shares, share appreciation rights, phantom shares, dividend equivalent rights and other equity-based awards.
 The Equity Incentive Plan has a fungible unit system that counts the number of shares of the Company's common stock used in the issuance of full-value awards, such as restricted shares and LTIP Units (defined below), differently than the number of shares of common stock used in the issuance of stock options.
-A total of 22,500,000 Fungible Units (as defined in the Equity Incentive Plan) are reserved for grant under the Equity Incentive Plan and the Fungible Unit-to-full-value award conversion ratio is 6.25 to 1.0.
-The Equity Incentive Plan will expire on April 25, 2028.
+A total of 10,954,694 Fungible Units (as defined in the Equity Incentive Plan) are reserved for grant under the Equity Incentive Plan.
+The 10,954,694 Fungible Units represent a maximum of 5,002,143 shares of the Company's common stock that could be granted pursuant to the Equity Incentive Plan as full-value awards, such as restricted shares, based on the 2.19 to 1.0 Fungible Unit-to-full-value award conversion ratio.
+A maximum of 10,954,694 shares of the Company's common stock may be issued pursuant to the Equity Incentive Plan are granted as stock options, based on a 1.0 to 1.0 Fungible Unit-to-stock option award conversion ratio.
+The Equity Incentive Plan are granted as stock options, based on a 1.0 to 1.0 Fungible Unit-to-stock option award conversion ratio.